CSC-412-Networking/Sprint-2-BUILD/README.md

 ## Action items

 - **Action Item 1: Prepare**: Read and explore resources related to the sprint.
-Select a pair of focal topics, and brainstorm ideas.
+Select TWO topics, and brainstorm ideas for build.
 - **Action Item 2: Build Plan**: Read and explore additional resources related to the two focal topics.
 Finalize brainstorming, and develop a plan for execution.
 - **Action Item 3: Build**: Develop your solution, maintain visibility of process between team members.
 - **Action Item 4: Build and Debug**: Final development on your solution, plan and prepare deployment.
 - **Action Item 5: Deployment and Retrospective**: Deploy your solution, complete retrospective on process and product.

 ## Assessment
-For full credit, by the end of the sprint you will need to have evidence the following items:
+For full credit, by the end of the sprint you will need to have evidence of the following items:
 - **Engagement**: Composed of your attendance in class, team meetings, stand-up meetings, and Slack communications
 - **Read and retrospective**: Composed of your sprint retrospectives, feedback on resources, reflections on process
 - **Plan**: Composed of your Trello board activity and issue queue completeness